rogeruiz/drafty/drafts/to-stick-or-to-bullshit.markdown

-To stick or to bullshit
+To Stick Or To Bullshit
 ===

 Sticky elements are easier on native devices, and they need to be faked in a